 This is where small goals come into play.
 Small goals are more about keeping yourself honest and ensuring that you do what you set out to do.
 Small goals include the 90% rule.
 Each week you should set the goal to adhere to your nutritional plan 90% of the time.
 You should track this on a daily basis.
 Other small goals may include – completing all your workouts, getting up at a certain time to ensure that you will have time to workout, taking 2-3 small breaks during the day to get up from your desk and stretch/move around, taking 10,000 steps each day to maximize your non-exercise physical activity levels and calorie burning.
 These small goals when achieved day after day will lead to you reaching your long term goals – almost automatically.

-Every day I carry about with me 4 pieces of paper:
+Every day I carry with me 4 pieces of paper:

 The daily habit tracker is a list of actions (similar to what I listed above when talking about short goals) that I set out to do every day.
 After I complete each item I just check it off.
 So, just like with my meal compliance grid, at the end of the week I can see if I followed through and was consistent about achieving the small goals that will make the accomplishment of my long term goal automatic.